 How long does it take?

-This varies greatly from person to person and depends on many factors, such as the nature and depth of the issues faced; other support systems in place outside counselling; and the willingness of the client to change.
+This varies greatly from person to person and depends on many factors, such as the nature and depth of the issues faced; other support systems in place outside counselling; and the current capacity or willingness of the client to change.
 As a guide: single and relatively simple issues may take approximately six to eight sessions; whereas complex and/or multiple issues may take up to a year or more of therapy.

 Counselling is confidential and everything you say to me will be treated with the utmost respect.
 No-one will overhear what is said in the counselling room.
 However, I may share aspects of what you say to me with my supervisor, as this will enable me to give you the best support possible.
 Please let me know if you have any concerns about this.